-For a real tasty adventure, book yourself into this Kobe beef experience.
+For a real tasty adventure on your day trip, book yourself into this Kobe beef experience.

 Baumkuchen in Kobe

-When you spend some time in Kobe, you need to allow time for afternoon tea.
+When you take a Kobe day trip, you need to allow time for afternoon tea.

 The strong influence of patisserie in the 19th century has influenced the bakery or teahouse in Kobe.